German submarine U-66 (1940): First

-On 13 May 1940, three days after the start of the invasion of France, U-66 departed her homeport of Kiel under the command of Richard Zapp, a future Knight's Cross recipient, on her first patrol.
+On 13 May 1941, U-66 departed her homeport of Kiel under the command of Richard Zapp, a future Knight's Cross recipient, on her first patrol.
 After about 10 days she rounded the northern coast of Britain and made her way into the mid-Atlantic Ocean.
-After another 20 days, U-66 headed for her new base at Lorient, on the French Atlantic coast (one of the first to do so) and where the U-boat was based for the rest of her career.
+After another 20 days, U-66 headed for her new base at Lorient, on the French Atlantic coast where the U-boat was based for the rest of her career.